monica-millay/assignment-4/README.md

 * Add comments in your HTML, Javascript, and CSS files to annotate the code and help explain what it does

-* Add a thorough README.md explaining the project, why you chose the topic, etc.  Add screenshots, links to the live site and relevant resources, etc.
+* Add a thorough README.md explaining the project, why you chose the topic, etc.  Add screenshots, links to the live site and relevant resources, etc